niti42/day46-Create-Spotify-Playlist-Musical-Time-Machine/README.md

-use webscraping to get data from bilboard hot 100 for the specific week use spotify api to create a playlist share the playlist to myself or friends
+use webscraping to get data from bilboard hot 100 for the specific week use spotify api to create a playlist share the playlist to myself or friends via emails (pre fetced)